MicrosoftDocs/azure-docs/articles/communication-services/tutorials/call-readiness/call-readiness-tutorial-part-3-camera-and-microphone-setup.md

 ### Running the experience

-Now you have created the device configuration screen, you can run the app and see the experience:
+Now you've created the device configuration screen, you can run the app and see the experience:

 ![Gif showing the end to end experience of the call readiness checks and device setup](../media/call-readiness/call-readiness-user-flow.gif)